 About IRB Dearborn

 The IRB-Dearborn meets monthly during the academic year and on an as-needed basis during the summer.
 The Chair of the IRB is Dr. Robert Hymes.
 Investigators seeking exempt determination, expedited approval, or full board approval for their research must complete an on-line application using eResearch.
-For more information about the IRB or applying for approval, contact irb-dearborn.

 1. Is the activity "regulated research"?

 Research, is defined as a "systematic investigation, including research development, testing and evaluation designed to develop or contribute to generalizable knowledge."
 If you intend to share or publish the results of your study "outside the walls" of the University your project will require IRB review.

 A human subject is defined as a living individual about whom an investigator (whether professional or student) conducting research (whether funded or not) obtains: